 - NSC is a low risk fixed income investment product

-- It can be opened by the investor from the nearest post office
+- The investor can open it at the nearest post office

-- National Saving Certificate can be opened in the name of the investor, for a minor, or with another adult as a joint account
+- A National Saving Certificate can be opened in the name of the investor, for a minor, or as a joint account with another adult

 - It has a fixed maturity period of 5 years